srdusr/typerpunk/web/README.md

 # TyperPunk Web

-A modern web-based typing test application, in plain HTML, CSS, and JavaScript, backed by the shared Rust/WASM game core.
+The TyperPunk web client, in plain HTML, CSS, and JavaScript, backed by the shared Rust/WASM game core.
 No npm packages, no bundler, no build step.
 This avoids pulling in the npm dependency tree entirely, which removes the main supply-chain attack surface a typical React/Vite frontend carries.

 Features: